Issue: You have some small negative settlements that have not been charged to your card by Amazon so there is nothing to reconcile them against.

 Negative settlements happen when your balance of sales and fees for that settlement's period becomes negative - meaning you have incurred more fees than revenue.

-When this happens typically Amazon charge the negative amount to your card on file but when the amount is small enough (typically less than about £/$/€20) they tend to roll these negative balances forward instead of charging your card on file.
+When this happens typically Amazon charges the negative amount to your card on file but when the amount is small enough (typically less than about £/$/€20) they tend to roll these negative balances forward instead of charging your card on file.

 How to identify if this has happened?